 Think of all the decisions you make in a week or a month — how much money you spend, or save, whether you get your car fixed, whether you go to the doctor if you aren’t feeling well.
 What will happen if you can’t make those decisions for yourself?
-Someone will have to make them for you.
+Someone will have to make them for you, and they’ll need a power of attorney to do it.

 Your agent will have access to your money and property, so you want to be sure to choose a person who has your best interests in mind.
 (Click here for a quick test to see if your helper is likely to be a good one.)
 Your POA agent cannot spend your money on themselves, but they do have the authority to spend your money or even sell your house or other property, if that is best for you.